juanluispaz/ts-sql-query/docs/queries/transaction.md

 ## Differing execution till transaction ends

 You can differ the execution of a logic till the end of the transaction.
-This differed logic can be set calling the `executeAfterNextCommit` or `executeAfterNextRollback` of the ts-sql.query connection in any momment of the application execution; the only condition is there must be an active transaction.
+This differed logic can be set calling the `executeAfterNextCommit` or `executeAfterNextRollback` of the ts-sql-query connection in any momment of the application execution; the only condition is there must be an active transaction.

 ```ts
 connection.executeAfterNextCommit(() => {